CindyU-beep/apetito-demo/PRD.md

 ## Component Selection

 **Components**:
+- **Logo**: Apetito's official logo prominently displayed in header, using the brand's signature green (#83bb26) and red (#dd052b) colors to establish immediate brand recognition and trust
 - **Carousel**: Hero carousel with auto-play for seasonal promotions, Christmas menus, and featured content with navigation controls
 - **Dialog/Sheet**: For recipe upload modal, allergen detail views, and compliance reports (responsive: Sheet on mobile, Dialog on desktop)
 - **Card**: Primary container for products, recipe matches, recommendation groups, insights cards, and meal displays with hover states